 USA Dance is the governing body for the National Collegiate Championships.
 As such, we need to comply with their rules at that competition.
 A full copy of the competition rules is available in the USA Dance Rulebook, found here.
 Other competitions may follow other rules.

 At all USA Dance Competitions, certain steps are allowed at each level in addition to those included in the choreography routines.
-These can be found in the USA Dance Rulebook or the USA Dance Syllabus Guidebook.
+These can be found in the USA Dance Syllabus Guidebook.

 The dress code for collegiate athletes competing at syllabus levels is found in the USA Dance Rulebook: Appendix A.